axeldotdev/ssk/README.md

 # SaaS Starter Kit (SSK)

-The goal of SSK is to help you build your app quickly and it brings you a ton of cool features on top of Laravel Breeze.
+The main goal of SSK is to help you (and me) build app quickly and it brings a ton of cool features on top of Laravel Breeze.

+But my other goal is to use it as a storage for all the class, enums, traits, configs and other stuff that I use in every app I work on.
+And I hope it will be usefull for you too like a big Gist.

 If you would like a Livewire version, let's connect on Twitter.
 If a lot of people are interested I could make some time for it.